Skip to Main Content

 Searching Enterprise, the Library catalogue

 Search the Library catalogue Enterprise to find print and e-books held by the Library.
-It will show you where print books are located and whether there are any copies available to borrow, as well as providing an online link to E-books.
+It will show you where print books are located and how many copies available to borrow, as well as providing an online link to E-books.

 Search the Enterprise catalogue now by typing your search into the box below: